simlu/dy-alchemy/README.md

 * `awsConfig` _object_: Optional hard coded config passed to aws-sdk
 * `errorMap` _object_: Optional Key / Value map to allow custom errors
 * `callback` _function_: Optional hook after successful actions, `actionType` may be one of ['get', 'create', 'update', 'delete']
-* `idProvider` _function_: Optional function to generate an id for a created model.
-Uses the data input to the `create` method as input
+* `primaryKeys` _function_: Optional list of keys to automatically generate an id.
+If provided, keys are required on object created.

 ### Model Methods